 - How CRBC solutions can provide better outcomes for schools.

-Attendees were also able to take part in a live Q&A at the end of the session to address their thoughts and ask any questions.
+Attendees were also able to partake in a live Q&A at the end of the session to address their thoughts and ask questions.

-When discussing how to reduce queue times and increase efficiencies in the dining hall, Gareth cited the concerns raised around the cleanliness and additional time it has taken school caterers to clean biometric readers such as fingerprint scanners and PIN pads were identified as risk factors for transmitting COVID-19.
+When discussing how to reduce queue times and increase efficiencies in the dining hall, Gareth cited the concerns raised around the cleanliness and additional time it took school caterers to clean biometric readers such as fingerprint scanners and PIN pads were identified as risk factors for transmitting COVID-19.

-The webinar highlighted that by making the school meal ordering and collection process flexible and contactless, schools can improve pupil engagement and keep them coming back to purchase meals from the canteen time after time.
+The webinar highlighted that making the school meal ordering and collection process flexible and contactless enables schools to improve pupil engagement and keep them coming back to purchase meals from the canteen time after time.

-Gareth also reflected on the increase in demand for reliable online payment interfaces for schools.
+Gareth also discussed the increase in demand for reliable online payment interfaces for schools.
 He bought up the capabilities of iPayimpact - our online payment software that allows seamless integration across our family of products.

 “It’s placed us firmly as an A-Z solution provider for multi-academy trusts.
 So, one company, one contact, for not just cashless catering but online payments too.
-What we’ve done for iPayimpact is learned from our experience and feedback from schools of what they like about online payment systems and what they don’t and found a solution that covers all of those areas.”
+For iPayimpact, we have learned from our experience and feedback from schools regarding what they do and don't like about online payment systems and found a solution that covers all of those areas.”

 At the end of the session, we hosted a Q&A, where users sent in their questions for Gareth.
 One of the questions included:

-Have any of your schools using Fusion Online had any issues when a pupil has not had access to a mobile phone?
+Have any of your schools using Fusion Online encountered any issues when a pupil has not had access to a mobile phone?

 How do I sign-up for future webinars?